 CIPORA KATZ An Homage ToCipora, with her keen attention to detail, expertly facilitated all administrative matters at Tremain until her passing in September, 2014.
 Her angel-like presence permeated the shop and she fostered deep, meaningful, and personal relationships with each client.
 STEPHEN CHARLES CITRON

-Restoration and Conservation of Fine Art
+Conservation/Restoration of Fine Art

-Repair, Refinishing, and Gilding of Antique, Ornamental Frames
+Repair, Refinishing, and Gilding of Ornamental Frames

 Museum Quality Framing